Hello World Data Analysis in R

 Our goal is to see how the price of a used car depends on characteristics of the car (the features).

-We will read in the data, plot and transform the data, and then fit a simple multiple regression model.
+We will read in the data, plot and transform the data, and then fit simple linear regression models.

 Read in the Data and Get the Variables We Want